 |Light Req:||Full sun to partial shade.|

 The Christmas Palm has smooth slender grey trunk that is slightly swollen at the base and ringed with old leaf scars.
 The Christmas Palm may be used alone or may also be planted in groups of two or three.

 Bright green crownshaft supports a crown of 10-12 pinnate, or feather-shaped, fronds.
 Short crownshaft is about 3ft long.
 Leaves are glossy, strongly arched, grow to a length of 5 feet with sharp-edged leaflets that are up to 2 feet long by 2 inches wide.

-Growth Rate: Moderate to Fast.
-In the wild Veitchia merrillii is known to grow up to 25ft tall but in cultivation it usually doesn’t get taller than 10 – 20 ft and 5-10 ft wide.
+In the wild Veitchia merrillii is known to grow up to 25ft tall but in cultivation it usually doesn’t get taller than 15ft and 5-10 ft wide.

-Maintenance: Easy to Moderate.
 It does not require much maintenance.
 The only thing you need to do is to remove old dead leaves to keep it looking neat.
-To prevent nutritional deficiency, apply good quality palm fertilizer that has continues release formula twice a year during growing season.
+To prevent nutritional deficiency, apply good quality palm fertilizer that has continuous release formula twice a year during growing season.

-Propagation: Propagated by seed.
-It will take around 1-3 months to germinate.
+Propagated by seed.
+It will take around 1-2 months to germinate.